 Michelina (Micky) joined the Whirled Foundation team in 2007 after completing a Social Work Degree at Monash University.
 Her initial role as the Administration Officer for the Meniere’s Support Group of Victoria allowed her to learn all about Meniere’s and other vestibular disorders by talking directly with members about their experiences, liaising with allied organisations, attending conferences and meetings with a variety of medical practitioner guest speakers and reading the valuable information Whirled Foundation publishes in their newsletters.

 In 2010 Micky became the Community Development Officer for Whirled Foundation.
-Her role includes working with peer support groups throughout Australia, counselling members, editing “Whirled News”, the organisation’s eNewsletter, coordinating fundraising activities and working on a variety of special projects as directed by the Committee of Management and managing the Whirled Foundation office.
+Her role includes working with peer support groups throughout Australia, counselling members, editing “Whirled News” and “Equilibrium”, the organisations various publications, maintaining membership records, coordinating fundraising activities, fielding enquiries from the general public and those requesting support and working on a variety of special projects as directed by the Committee of Management.

 We are privileged to have many volunteers assisting us with a range of activities.